Ari Aster: Career

 In 2021, Aster signed a first-look TV deal with A24.
 In August 2022, it was announced that Aster would reteam with A24 to produce Kristoffer Borgli's third feature film Dream Scenario, with Nicolas Cage attached to star.
 The film would be produced by Square Peg, which also expanded its slate to include films by Kantemir Balagov, Guy Maddin, Don Hertzfeldt, and Sebastián Silva, as well as television adaptations of J. G. Ballard's The Drowned World, Nick Drnaso's Acting Class, and Junji Ito's Uzumaki.

-Aster wrote and directed the contemporary Western satirical black comedy film Eddington (2025), which was co-produced by A24 and Square Peg.
+Aster wrote and directed the neo-Western political satire film Eddington (2025), which was co-produced by A24 and Square Peg.
 Set in 2020 during the COVID-19 pandemic and George Floyd protests, the film examines the political and social turmoil in the fictional town of Eddington, New Mexico caused by the contested mayoral election fought between the county sheriff and the town's mayor.
 The film debuted on May 16, 2025, in competition at the Cannes Film Festival.
 It was released in theaters on July 18.
+It received mixed reviews from critics, who praised its ambition but found its satirical elements lacking.

+His next film, Scapegoat, is slated to begin production in November 2026.
+Scarlett Johansson, Jacob Elordi, Jude Law, Caleb Landry Jones, Ella Purnell, and Samba Schutte are attached to star.